jelkotron/strjectories/README.md

 # STRJECTORIES
 A satellite tracking software to monitor the sky above a given location.
-While it should run on most systems supporting Python3, it is designed to run on a Raspberry Pi 5 to drive a robotic artwork by artist duo <i>strwüü</i>.
+While it should run on most systems supporting Python3, it is designed to run on a Raspberry Pi 5 to drive a robotic artwork by artist duo [<i>strwüü</i>](http://www.strwueue.de/).
 <br />
 ## Installation
+Strjectories requires Python3 to be installed.
 It is recommended to use a virtual environment.

 ### Debian based OS
 `install`, `update` and `lauch` scripts for Debian based systems like Ubuntu or Raspbian OS are included in the repository.
 After downloading the repository, the scripts can be launched from command line or by double clicking the files.
 The scripts create and use a virtual environment named <i>venv</i> inside the directory.
 If you wish to use another or no virtual environment, see manual installation steps in <i>Installation > Other OS</i>.
 ### Other OS
-On other systems, dependencies need to be installed manually.
-Open a terminal and navigage to the Strjectories folder you have just downloaded.
-Optionally create a virtual environment using `python3 -m venv venv`.
-Required step: `pip install -r requirements.txt` will install the python packages required to run Strjectories.
-If your systems default python version is 2.x, make sure you have Python3 installed and use `pip3 install -r requirements.txt` instead.
+On other systems, dependencies need to be installed manually:
++ Open a terminal and navigate to the Strjectories folder you have just downloaded
++ <b>Optional:</b> create a virtual environment entering `python3 -m venv venv` <br />
+and activate it using `source <path to venv>/bin/activate`
++ To install the required python packages type `pip3 install -r requirements.txt`

 <b>Note:</b> Strjectories is not tested on Windows.
 As Windows supports Python, Venv and Pip, installation should be fairly similar to the steps described here.
 <br />